 Note: I've found that Follow Your Heart cheese doesn't melt if it's the TOP layer, but melts beautifully when tucked inside other ingredients.
 If using this cheese, be sure to have a layer of potatoes over this cheese layer.
 Most other non-dairy cheeses can be sprinkled right on top.

-Do you love stuffing too?
+Do you love stuffing?
 Here's an easy version.
+Thanks, Mom!

 I LOVE PF Chang's Szechuan Asparagus, so my goal was to make something similar with my green beans.
 They didn't turn out exactly how I had them pictured, but they're yummy nonetheless.

 1. After steaming green beans for 10 minutes, heat a pan or wok with sesame oil.
 Add steamed beans to the pan (be careful of getting splattered with hot oil!).
 Cook, stirring occasionally, for 5 minutes or until beans start to brown.